hack-technicolor/hack-technicolor/docs/Recovery.md

 #################################################################################################################################################################################################

-Dual-banks gateways work very similar to a dul-boot system.
+Dual-banks gateways work very similar to a dual-boot system.
 You have a data partition where to store personal data and two OS partitions each one with a different OS.
 Here we have a data aprtition and two firmware banks.

 When you power on your device it starts loading by default the firmware into the so called *active bank*.
 With no surprise, the other one gets called *passive bank*.
 Of course only one bank at time can be the active one.